-Here θ is a continuous stochastic variable with an expected value of zero and a variance of σ{θ}^{-2} .
+Here θ is a continuous stochastic variable with an expected value of zero and a variance of σ{θ}^2 .
 Although the monopolist knows the distributional properties of θ , she is ignorant about the exact realisation of the stochastic variable when she sets price.
+Following, say, Brown and Johnson (1969) the demand function under conditions of uncertainty is in general given by $\tilde{x}(p,\theta)$ where actual demand is thus determined by the announced price and conditions not known to the firm when the price is set (for example the business cycle, change in taste, emergence of competing products).
+In the literature there is particular interest in the additive and multiplicative varieties of $\tilde{x}(p,\theta)$.
+We use the additive variety and a change in the additive component of demand is a change in willingness to pay, while a change in the number of consumers corresponds to a demand change by rotation.
+Under additive uncertainty, for a given price, the monopolist's prediction of sale is equally accurate across the realisations of the stochastic innovation.

-For a given price, the monopolist's prediction of sale is equally accurate across the realisations of the stochastic innovation because of the assumption that uncertainty is additive.4 For simplicity, we focus on a production technology of the type where there is a fixed cost, called F, and constant marginal cost called c.
+For simplicity, we focus on a production technology of the type where there is a fixed cost, called F, and constant marginal cost called c.
 That is, the firm's production cost is:

-4 In the general case of $x = \varphi(p, \theta)$, the monopolist's choice of price affects the variance of sale.
-In this regard, the monopolist changes the accurateness of her prediction on sales by changing the price she sets.